tauri-apps/tauri-docs/docs/guides/getting-started/prerequisites/macos.md

 ## iOS

-First make sure Xcode is properly installed. <!-- TODO: explain what this means -->
+First, make sure Xcode is properly installed. <!-- TODO: explain what this means -->

 Then install the required rust iOS targets: